supercooldave/supercooldave.github.io/2017/STS/index.md

 # JUNK BELOW

-Table~\ref{contact moments} lists all the course contact moments and their purpose.
+The following table lists all the course contact moments and their purpose.

 |---|---|---|
 | Monday, 20/3 | Introduction Lecture, Course Overview, Team formation, Visit Project Room  | Dave |